axiom-crypto/worldcoin-aggregation/README.md

 ## Worldcoin Grant Protocol

-We implement two versions of WLD grants based on batch verification of WorldID proofs.
+We implement two versions of WLD grants based on batch verification of World ID proofs.

 - `WorldcoinAggregationV1`: After proof verification, all the receivers in the batch immediately have their grant transferred to them.
 - `WorldcoinAggregationV2`: After proof verification, the receivers (or someone on their behalf) can prove into a Merkle root and transfer the grant to the receiver.